MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AdReady** - Duration until advertisement add-in reported ad bid success

+- **Data_BusbarShown** - Duration until video advertisement notification is shown.

+- **Data_BusbarToShow** - Duration until video advertisement notification is about to be shown.

 - **Data_ContainerInstanceId** - A unique identifier for each advertisement container

 - **Data_Destroy** - Duration when advertisement container is destroyed due to an error